hull-graveyard/hull-registration/README.md

 What about asking the user his/her website ?

-To do that, we need the to instanciate the `registration_admin` component that will allow us to define our form's fields.
+To do that, we need the to instanciate the `admin/registration@hull` component that will allow us to define our form's fields.
 It is a component dedicated to customizing the registration form in your hull.io app.
 We will put this component in a new HTML document.